rreusser/beans/README.md

     $ beans -t

 Remember: you waste twice as much money when you talk to someone.
-Are you talking to someone.
-Use the `-n` flag:
+Are you talking to someone?
+Stop that.
+Or at least use the `-n` flag:

     $ beans -n 2
     $ beans -n 2 -t